toomanycats/gsl_experiments/README.md

 To get a good fast fit, I propose firt smoothing the 2D beam profile image with gaussian kernel.

+You can see from the plot, that there's a Y offset that can be removed before fitting.
+The conversion from pixels to microns is ~1.7 um/pixel.

 ![Smoothed Beam](smoothed_image.png)

 ## Fit Params